Yoav666s/dnd-wiki/collections/_races/nornfeld/metamorphe.md

 You can alter your shape as an action.
 You decide what you look like, including your height (Medium or Small), weight, facial features, sound of your voice, hair length, coloration, and distinguishing characteristics, if any.
 You can make yourself appear as a member of another race, though none of your statistics change.
 Your basic shape stays the same; if you’re bipedal, you can’t use this trait to become quadrupedal, for instance.

 ## Languages
-You can speak, read, and write Common and another language of your choice.
+You can speak, read, and write Common and one other language of your choice.

 [:races/metamorphe:]